-The Kirchhausen Lab is seeking an energetic and highly motivated individual for an opening as Imaging Specialist to start in May 2018.
-The ideal candidate would have a B.Sc. or Master's degree in Bioengineering, Physics, Biophysics, Chemistry, Cell Biology or related field and possess appropriate experience with imaging in wide field, TIRF and/or confocal microscopy.
-Imaging experience in live and/or single molecule visualization is required.
-Proven abilities to maintain microscopes and build associated instruments are a plus.
+The Kirchhausen Lab is seeking an energetic and highly motivated individual for an opening as Imaging Specialist to start November 2018 or earlier.
+The ideal candidate would have a Master's or a PhD degree in Physics, Bioengineering, Biophysics, Chemistry, Cell Biology or related field and possesses appropriate optics and/or microscopy experience.
+Imaging experience in live and/or single molecule visualization and proven abilities to maintain microscopes and build associated instruments is a plus.

-The Kirchhausen Lab’s research program integrates results from molecular biology, structural biology, contemporary cell biology, single-molecule biophysics, live-cell imaging, and ‘chemical genetics’ to describe complex cellular processes at remarkably high spatial and temporal resolution and achieve single-molecule sensitivity in living cells and tissues.
+Our research program integrates results from molecular biology, structural biology, contemporary cell biology, single-molecule biophysics, live-cell imaging, and chemical genetics to describe complex cellular processes at remarkably high spatial and temporal resolution and achieve single-molecule biochemistry in living cells and tissues.

 Please direct anybody interested in this position to my attention.